gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 **No.**

 A set of linear transformations is also a linear transformation.
-So it wouldn't matter how many of those layers we pile up (the "deep" in deep learning).
+So it wouldn't matter how many of those layers we pile up.
 We couldn't represent what we want.

 The solution is that, after each one of these linear transformation, we introduce a process that is no linear.
 Something that "messes things up".
-It introduces non-linearity, and the process is no longer linear.
+It introduces non-linearity, and the process is able to learn more complicated things.

-These non-linear functions are also called activation functions (coming from the original firing neurons in Biology)
+These non-linear functions are also called activation functions (similar to how a neuron in Biology activates)

 ## Non-linear functions

 Of those non-linear functions, [the sigmoid function](https://youtu.be/gYpoJMlgyXA?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC&t=876) was used a lot in the beginning.

+Sigmoid is the name for

+**y=1/(1+e^-x)**

-Sigmoid is the name for **y=1/(1+e^-x)** so is a bit expensive to compute (it doesn't matter A LOT, but it matters).
+It is a bit expensive to compute (it doesn't matter A LOT, but it matters).
 More importantly, sigmoid has a very reduced domain where sigmoid provides useful values.
 Outside that domain, it basically gives 0 or 1.
-That kills the learning process (more properly it kills the gradient back-propagation).
+That kills the learning process (more properly it kills the "gradient back-propagation").
 In addition to that, it is not zero-centered (which means there is a bit of zig-zag on the learning).

+The next function to gain presence, was

+**y=tanh(x)**

-The next function to gain presence, was **y=tanh(x)**, thanks to a paper in 1991 by LeCun (for the youngsters, now in Facebook).
-The Hyperbolic tangent works better than sigmoid.
+thanks to a paper in 1991 by LeCun (for the youngsters, now the AI boss in Facebook but ultimately a legend).
+The hyperbolic tangent works better than sigmoid.
 It is zero centered, but it still squashes (reduced domain with interesting values, range reduced to -1 to 1).
 It was used a lot until the next function appeared.

 The next function and the most used these days is what is called **ReLU or Rectified Linear Unit**.
-ReLU can be defined as **y=max(0,x)**.
+ReLU can be defined as

+**y=max(0,x)**

 So if the input value is negative, ReLU outputs 0, but if the input value is positive, it outputs the value.

+Here you can see the three functions.

 ![](/img/Screenshot_2023-09-23_11.19.22.png)_Sigmoid, tanh(x), ReLU from Wolfram Alpha._

 ReLU works surprisingly well for such a simple function.
-It gets computed fast, it doesn't saturate in the positive domain and it converges much, much faster.
+It gets computed fast, it doesn't saturate in the positive domain and it converges much faster than the other two.

 However, again it is non-zero centered, and it kills the learning process in part (negative gradients)